-The Society applies The Standardised Approach (TSA) to assess credit risk in relation to this portfolio.
-In accordance with TSA and internal risk policies, the Society uses credit ratings published by Moody's, Standard and Poor's and Fitch to assist in the assessment of credit risk.
+The Society applies the standardised approach (SA) to assess credit risk in relation to this portfolio.
+In accordance with the SA and internal risk policies, the Society uses credit ratings published by Moody's, Standard and Poor's and Fitch to assist in the assessment of credit risk.

-Under TSA, each exposure is allocated a risk weight specific to the credit quality of the specific underlying exposure (considering both class and residual maturity).
+Under the SA, each exposure is allocated a risk weight specific to the credit quality of the specific underlying exposure (considering both class and residual maturity).

-There has been no change in the Society's use of ECAI's during this reporting period.
+There has been no change in the Society's use of ECAIs during this reporting period.